nimaltd/Nimaltd/README.md

 # 👋 Hey, I'm Nima Askari

-🚀 **Electronic Engineer** | Maker of simple & powerful libraries for embedded systems.
-I love turning **complex electronics** into **clear, reusable, and modern solutions** — so you can focus on building amazing things instead of debugging the basics.
+🚀 ** Electronic Engineer | Creating powerful libraries that make embedded systems more accessible, so every project can reach its full potential.

 ---